CodingZeal/eslint-config-zeal/README.md

 We have added some additional optional configurations that you can add on top of the base `zeal` config:

+- `zeal/ramda`: Adds rules for [Ramda.js](https://ramdajs.com/) development.
+You'll need to install [eslint-plugin-ramda](https://github.com/ramda/eslint-plugin-ramda) to use this configuration.
 - `zeal/react`: Adds rules for [React](https://github.com/reactjs) development.
 You'll need to install [eslint-plugin-react](https://github.com/yannickcr/eslint-plugin-react) to use this configuration.
 - `zeal/react-native`: Adds rules for [React Native](https://facebook.github.io/react-native/) development.
 You'll need to install [eslint-plugin-react-native](https://github.com/intellicode/eslint-plugin-react-native) to use this configuration.
 - `zeal/mocha`: Overrides rules for use with [Mocha](https://mochajs.org/).
 We recommend creating a separate `.eslintrc` file in the directory containing your tests and `extend`ing this config there.